Nelson-Aalen kernel estimator to the tail index of right censored Pareto-type data: Simulation study

-As expected, we note that, unlike $\widehat{\gamma}_{1}^{\left( W\right) }$ and $\widehat{\gamma}_{1}^{\left( MNS\right) },$ our estimators enjoy smoothness and bias reduction.
-Moreover, we can see in all four graphs of Figure \ref{fig1} that, compared to $\widehat{\gamma}_{1}^{\left( W\right) }$ and $\widehat{\gamma}_{1}^{\left( MNS\right) },$ our estimators prove superior stability through the range of $k.$ This is a very good and conveniently suitable asset for people dealing with real-world data in case studies, where only single datasets are available and no replications are possible as in simulation studies.
-Finally, the top-left graph shows that the accuracy of our estimators improves as both censoring percentage and tail index value decrease.
+As expected, we note that, unlike $\widehat{\gamma}_{1}^{\left( MNS\right) },$ our estimator enjoys smoothness and bias reduction.
+Moreover, we can see in all four graphs of each figure that, compared to $\widehat{\gamma}_{1}^{\left( MNS\right) },$ our estimator proves superior stability through the range of $k.$ This is a very good and conveniently suitable asset for people dealing with real-world data in case studies, where only single datasets are available and no replications are possible as in simulation studies.
+Finally, the top-left graphs in both Figures \ref{fig1} and \ref{fig2} show that the accuracy of our estimator improves as the censoring percentage and the tail index value decrease.
+On the other hand, the results of Tables \ref{BB} and \ref{FF} confirm the (expected) edge that our kernel estimator $\widehat{\gamma}_{1,K_{2}}$ has over $\widehat{\gamma} _{1}^{\left( MNS\right) }$ with respect to bias and MSE.
+Moreover, during the simulation stages, we noted that the individual optimal sample fractions, relative to $\widehat{\gamma}_{1,K_{2}},$ obtained at each one of the one hundred replications have no significant difference unlike those pertaining to $\widehat{\gamma}_{1}^{\left( MNS\right) }.$ This asset is justified by the stability quality of our estimator.